 50K specs across all three plans

-The three plans share the contract limit and starting balance but diverge on every other meaningful dimension.
-The MLL on Standard and Zero is wider; the MLL on Advanced is tighter.
-Standard tiers its profit split; Advanced and Zero pay 90 percent from day one.
-Standard and Zero apply a Qualified consistency rule; Advanced does not.
+The two 50K plans share the contract limit and starting balance but diverge on every other meaningful dimension.
+The MLL on Premium is wider; the MLL on Advanced is tighter.
+Both pay a 90 percent split (Premium pays 90 percent flat, the same as Advanced, the old Standard plan's tiered 70-to-90 percent ramp was retired when Premium replaced it).
+Premium applies a 50 percent consistency rule during the Evaluation only; Advanced applies the same 50 percent rule during its Evaluation.
 Read the table twice; most decisions are made by understanding which dimensions matter most for your trading.

 Total cost scenarios on 50K